-Virgnia’s legal sports betting industry hit the halfway point of 2021 at the end of June.
+Virgnia’s legal sports betting industry saw a bit of a dip in revenue during late summer and early fall compared to earlier in the year.
 Seven online sportsbooks operated in Virginia in June, and up to a dozen operators could eventually offer mobile sports betting in the Old Dominion.

 The Virginia Lottery oversees the state’s sports betting industry.
 Both online and retail sports betting are permitted by state law.

 Virginia operates as an online-only sports betting state for now, with land-based casino across the state still under construction.
 VirginiaCasinos.com updates this page each month with the latest sports betting revenue figures released by the Virginia Lottery.

 Virginia applies a 15% state tax to online sports betting revenue.
 The state takes those taxes out of each operator’s adjusted gross revenue (AGR), calculated as gross revenue minus promo credits and other adjustments.

 The first two months of sports betting in Virginia saw the state’s online sportsbooks post combined net losses, due to welcome bonuses counting against revenue.
 The state only takes taxes from sportsbooks that post-net positive revenues.

 Since that time, tax revenue has been significantly positive.
 It’s reached a year-long high in May at $2,381,116.
 Only two months have gone past the $2 million threshold in tax revenue; June finished at $2,273,995 total.